RamezIssac/django-slick-reporting/docs/source/customization.rst

 2. Form Customization
 ---------------------
-Behind the scene, Sample report calls ``slick_reporting.form_factory.report_form_factory`` a helper method which generates a form containing startdate and end date, as well as all foreign keys on the report_model.
+Behind the scene, Sample report calls ``slick_reporting.form_factory.report_form_factory`` a helper method which generates a form containing start date and end date, as well as all foreign keys on the report_model.

 The Form has exactly 2 purposes